 Ethiopia, aid workers say, has been hit by drought and rising prices that have once again caused massive food shortages.
 For example, the costs of some cereals have increased between 50-90 percent since September, stretching the ability of some households to meet their food needs.

-"The combined effects of drought, food price hikes, and insufficient resources for preventive measures resulted in an emergency that jeopardises significant child survival gains in Ethiopia," Bjorn Ljungqvist, the representative of the UN Children's Fund (UNICEF)
+"The combined effects of drought, food price hikes, and insufficient resources for preventive measures resulted in an emergency that jeopardises significant child survival gains in Ethiopia," Bjorn Ljungqvist, the representative of the UN Children's Fund (UNICEF) in Ethiopia, said.

 Up to 3.4 million people are in need of humanitarian aid, while an estimated 126,000 children are in need of urgent treatment for severe malnutrition.
 Among children under five years of age, six million face the risk of acute malnutrition - mostly in impoverished, drought-prone districts.